4 September - 27 September

 6 Spin Street Gallery

-Yoshikawa's interests lies with the relationship between photography and human memory.
-His series, Family Album was inspired after the sudde...
+This is not a TALK it is a WALK-ABOUT Yoshikawa's interests lies with the relationship between photography and human memory.
+His series, Fam...

 Central Library